camillefrayssinhes/thepandassurfers.github.io/index.md

 {% include all_quotes_sentiment.html %}

 For example, the **positive quotes** include: *"This team is unbelievable in creating hardware and software and services and getting them all to work together"* by <a href="https://en.wikipedia.org/wiki/Tim_Cook">Tim Cook </a> - the CEO of Apple -  or *"One reason I'm bullish on Apple is because Tim [ Cook ] is a very capable CEO.
 And he's one of the few people on the planet who I think is going to excel in an environment that has so many different business lines"* by <a href="https://en.wikipedia.org/wiki/Jon_Porter"> Jon Porter </a>, an American politician.
-The **negative quotes** include: *"What we found out during this investigation is Apple was losing tens of millions of dollars on this and people think oh Apple is a big company, they can handle it, well all those costs get passed on to the consumers"* by <a href="https://en.wikipedia.org/wiki/Michael_K._Williams"> Michael Williams </a> - an American actor - or *"How could Apple be so stupid to conceive of such a flop!"* by an anonymous speaker.
+The **negative quotes** include: *"What we found out during this investigation is Apple was losing tens of millions of dollars on this and people think oh Apple is a big company, they can handle it, well all those costs get passed on to the consumers"* by <a href="https://en.wikipedia.org/wiki/Michael_K._Williams"> Michael Williams </a> - an American actor - or *"How could Apple be so stupid to conceive of such a flop!"* by an <u>anonymous</u> speaker.

 We can already observe in the above histograms that there are far more positive quotes related to Apple than negative or neutral quotes.
 How do these histograms correlate with the stock market?